Nyaania Creek: Devil's Terror Springs

 Historically it achieved its significance in the construction of the Eastern Railway where a surveyed route of the railway encountered difficulties with the creek and creek bed.
-As a cutting was being constructed (near the bottom of Dalry Rd) clay was struck followed by an underground stream which flooded the clay and turned it into a bottomless bog.
+As a cutting was being constructed (near the bottom of Dalry Road) clay was struck followed by an underground stream which flooded the clay and turned it into a bottomless bog.
 The locality earned the name in the Perth newspapers of the 1880s as The Devil's Terror and they cite the example of workers sinking in mud.